A Real-World Guide to Mastering Advanced Grammar Concepts (With Examples)

 • I hope to learn a new language this year.

-Exercise 2: Gerund vs. Infinitive Selection Complete the following sentences by selecting the correct gerund or infinitive form of the verb:
+Complete the following sentences by selecting the correct gerund or infinitive form of the verb:

-• She agreed ___ (attending/to attend) the conference.
+• She agreed to attend the conference.

-• He avoided ___ (discussing/to discuss) the sensitive topic.
+• He avoided discussing the sensitive topic.

-Exercise 3: Verb Pattern Integration Combine the given verb with the appropriate gerund or infinitive to create a meaningful sentence:
+Combine the given verb with the appropriate gerund or infinitive to create a meaningful sentence:

 Subject-Verb Agreement: The Fundamental Building Block of Clear Communication

-“The dog plays in the yard.”
-(Subject “dog” is singular, verb “plays” is singular) “The dogs play in the yard.”
-(Subject “dogs” is plural, verb “play” is plural)
+• “The dogs play in the yard.”
+(Subject “dogs” is plural, verb “play” is plural.)

-Exercise 1: Subject-Verb Agreement Identification Read the following sentences and identify any subject-verb agreement errors:
+Read the following sentences and identify any subject-verb agreement errors:

 • The team practices every day after school.